Adsito/RustMapEditor/README.md

   - Topology
   - Alpha Map
 - Simple painting tools to easily edit map features.
-- Spawn in prefabs such as monuments and decor.
 - Paint terrain based on height and slopes.
 - Integration with 3rd party assets.
+- Map Making API and documentation for contributers.